robinagandhi/swa/pages/github.md

 Complete the following GitHub tutorial:
 [https://guides.github.com/activities/hello-world/](https://guides.github.com/activities/hello-world/)

+> **Tip:** The `hello-world` repository you create in this step will be used throughout the rest of this guide for hands-on practice.

 At the end of Step 2, you will have created a `remote` repository and will have added a `branch`.
 It is `remote` because all your files are on the GitHub server.
-As a developer, you might ask, _"how do I use this to manage my local codebase if it is just online?"_ It is not convenient to write and test code online, especially when many applications require locally install packages even to work.
+As a developer, you might ask, _"how do I use this to manage my local codebase if it is just online?"_ It is not convenient to write and test code online, especially when many applications require locally installed packages to work.
 Using your own `Local` repository would be great.
 We will do just that in the next step.

 Git is a distributed configuration management system.
 Unlike a centralized code repository, there is no single authoritative repository.
 With Git you can have multiple independent repositories that could be in different states at any given time.
 If needed, these repositories may be synchronized with reference to commits.